oracle-livelabs/developer/mcp-servers-on-oci-container-instances/introduction/introduction.md

 You need:

-* access to an OCI tenancy and a compartment where you can create Resource Manager stacks, networking, API Gateway, and Container Instance resources;
+* access to an OCI tenancy and a compartment where you can create Resource Manager stacks, networking, NAT Gateway, API Gateway, and Container Instance resources;
 * an MCP-capable AI client for the client-connection labs;
 * a least-privilege GitHub token available for the GitHub MCP lab.